A Discrete Proof of The General Jordan-Schoenflies Theorem: Concepts Review and New Concepts

 The $(n-1)$-skeleton (or section) of $\KK$ is usually denoted by $K^{n-1}$, meaning that all cells whose dimension does not exceed $(n-1)$ are in $\KK$.
-A CW complex is a special cell complex with the properties called closure-finite and weak topology: {\bf (1)} For any $e\in \KK$, ${\bar e}$ only intersects a finite numbers of cells in $\KK$.
+A CW complex is a special cell complex with properties called closure-finite and weak topology: {\bf (1)} For any $e\in \KK$, ${\bar e}$ only intersects a finite number of cells in $\KK$.
 (This means that the boundary of $e$ only contains a finite number of cells in $\KK$).
-This is called {\it closure-finite}.) {\bf (2)} A subset $X$ of $\KK$ is closed if and only if $X\cap {\bar e}$ is closed in $X$ for each cell e in $\KK$.
-(This is called the {\it weak topology}.)
+This is called {\it closure-finite}.) {\bf (2)} A subset $X$ of $\KK$ is closed if and only if $X\cap {\bar e}$ is closed in $X$ for each cell $e$ in $\KK$.
+(This is called {\it weak topology}.)

-We know that, if $\KK$ is finite, then this cell complex is a CW complex~\cite{Whit}.
-So we only need to show that a discrete space which is always finite as defined above is a cell complex.
-It is easy to show that, in $G=(V,E)$, $V$ contain all 0-cells, and $E$ is the 1-cell set.
-A simple 1-cycle which is finite in this paper can be embedded into Euclidean space (or a Hausdorff space) as the boundary of a 1-ball.
-If this 1-cycle is in $U_2$ (it must be a minimum cycle), then this represents a 2-cell with boundary.
-The inner part of this 2-cell is an abstract entity of this cell.
-It is just represented as an element existing in $U_2$.
-It becomes real when we embed it into an actual space such as Euclidean space.
-In addition, the boundary is made up of 1-cells and 0-cells (in $K^1$).
-Such an embedding mapping is a characteristic map required for cell complexes.
+We know that if $\KK$ is finite, then this cell complex is a CW complex~\cite{Whit}.
+We would only need to show that a discrete space, which is always finite as defined above, is a cell complex.
+It is easy to show that, in $G=(V,E)$, $V$ contains all 0-cells, and $E$ is the 1-cell set.
+A simple 1-cycle, which is finite, can be embedded into Euclidean space (or a Hausdorff space) as the boundary of a 1-ball.
+If this 1-cycle is in $U_2$ (which must be a minimum cycle), then it represents a 2-cell with boundaries.
+The inner part of this 2-cell is an abstract entity of the cell.
+It is represented as an element existing in $U_2$, and it becomes concrete (or real) when it is embedded into an actual space such as Euclidean space.
+In addition, the boundary is made up of 1-cells and 0-cells (in $K^1$, 1-Skeleton).
+Such an embedded mapping is a characteristic map required for cell complexes.